 ‘Shopping at El Rastro market is a popular past-time in Madrid.
 Every Sunday, tourists and locals flock to the streets in the hope of securing a bargain…’

-Or, like me, in the hope of meeting Spanish dogs who are out shopping with their humans…
+Or, like me, who went to El Rastro Market in the hope of meeting Spanish dogs out shopping with their humans…

 The market covers quite an expanse of streets and can be accessed within a short walk from Tirsa De Molina (Blue Line 2), Banco de España or (Red Line 2) on the metro.
 It’s pretty difficult to miss, thb, and we literally followed the crowds until we saw the familiar white topped stalls.
 The official address is between Plaza de Cascorro and Ribera de Curtidore, should you be using Google maps or some other new-fangled directional aid.

 The market trades every Sunday (including most public holidays) and opens at 9am.
 If you want to wander before the crowds get too overwhelming, aim to arrive between 9am-10am.
 The crowds are generally at their heaviest around 11am and will then tail off in the early afternoon, around 1-2pm.
 Depending on the season and the weather, stalls will generally be closed by 3pm.

 El Rastro Market has a variety of goods for sale at its stalls.
 There’s an abundance of silver jewellery, leather, scarves, jeans, kids clothing and lots of slogan t-shirts.
 An occasional stall, piled high with clothing, will offer the chance of unearthing a hidden gem for €1-2.

 Sadly, I’m quite lazy when it comes to rummaging.
 I gave them cursory glance and delved no further.
 There are both new and used items for sale and, as well as the market traders themselves, the antique stores and boutiques in the surrounding streets are also open.